Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • Review sales tax liability reports to ensure accurate record-keeping.

-57. How do you handle petty cash in QuickBooks?
+57. How does QuickBooks handle petty cash?

 Ans: